-The Professional Development Approval System includes the following:
+The Professional Development Approval System:

 - Provides the Montana Early Care and Education Knowledge Base as a foundation.